Pratham082/Pratham082/README.md

 - 💞️ I’m looking to collaborate on Software Development, Web Devlopment, Machine Automation, Artificial Intelligence, and Wifi Sensing.
 - 📫 How to reach me ... mail id: pratham21082@iiitd.ac.in

-# Hi there 👋

-I'm [Your Name], a passionate software developer with a strong background in various programming languages and technologies.
-Here's a glimpse of my tech stack:

 ## Tech Stack

 ### Languages